How It Works

 Agents Only declared agents

-Hooks Always loaded — wholesale symlink to protocol
+Hooks Always loaded — wholesale symlink from packages

 Context savings